firebase/quickstart-js/functions/README.md

 ## Introduction

 This sample app is a Guestbook where anyone can add messages using a Web UI.
-A Server Side Google Cloud Function automatically moderates the messages such as remove swearwords.
+A Server Side GCF automatically moderates the messages (e.g. remove swearwords).

+Further reading:

  - [Read more about GCF](https://sites.google.com/a/google.com/apheleia/)
  - [Read more about Hearth: GCF integration with Firebase](https://sites.google.com/a/google.com/hearth/home)